cmndrsn/mer-quality/content/survey-items.md

 ~~- In the first stage, you will be asked to fill in information surrounding the creators and design of the dataset.
 These questions come from Datasheets for Datasets by Gebru et al. (2019).~~
 - You will be asked to rate several data quality dimension items on a scale from 1 = completely disagree to 5 = completely agree.
 -   You will evaluate datasets along four data quality (DQ) dimensions: Intrinsic, Contextual, Representational, and Accessibility DQ.
 Definitions for each dimension will appear in the sidebar as proceed and are also viewable at github.com/cmndrsn/mer-quality/issues
 -   Please base your evaluations on the relevant documentation for each dataset, including papers/preprints, as well as any pertinent webpages such as Github repositories, landing pages, or trusted repositories.
+-  The 'none selected' response can be used when all other response options are not applicable to the dataset being evaluated.
 ~~\### Datasheet~~

 ~~\#### Motivation & Additional Information~~